LogtalkDotOrg/logtalk3/UPGRADING.md

 in order to avoid code portability issues.
 The workaround is to wrap calls to these predicates using the `{}/1` control construct when using them as messages.

+Calls to the `sender/1`, `this/1`, and `self/1` execution context built-in methods from the body of multifile predicate clauses now always return the entity containing the clause.

 Reflection support